+There are lots of ways to build up your stamina, and it’s not only about hoofing it to the gym.
 Ready to start working on that endurance?
 Stick it out, and we promise you’ll see results.
 Here are 10 science-backed tips for increasing stamina.

 When you’re feeling tired, you’re more likely to think, “I need to lay down,” rather than, “I need to get up and move my body.”
 But consistent exercise is a really important part of improving stamina and giving you a much-needed energy boost.

 One 2017 study found that fatigued participants were able to improve their energy levels after 6 weeks of exercise intervention.